audreyet/audreyet.github.io/_pages/about.md

 Welcome!
 ---

-I am a first-year PhD student in Political Science at Brown University.
-My research focuses on extralegal governance, political violence, and illicit resource markets.
-My broader theoretical interests focus on the clandestine dimensions of trade and security.
+I am a PhD student in Political Science at Brown University.
+My research examines the clandestine dimensions of trade and security — including illicit resource markets, sanctions evasion, and political violence.
+I am broadly interested in how formal and informal institutions produce order in illicit economies, structure violence, and mediate relationships between states and nonstate criminal actors.

-My work is grounded in extensive fieldwork experience in Southeast Asia.
-Prior to beginning my graduate studies, I worked for a combined 6 years in Cambodia and Myanmar, collaborating with local researchers and civil society organizations.

-I have "superior" (ACTFL) proficiency in Khmer and am studying Mandarin.
+My work is informed by six years of fieldwork in Cambodia and Myanmar, where I collaborated with local researchers and civil society organizations.
+I have advanced proficiency in Khmer and am currently studying Mandarin.

 Education
 * Current PhD student, Department of Political Science, Brown University